-If you’re into walking and live in the Hindley area, check out this great walk along an old railway line off Wigan road, Hindley, up to the Leeds to Liverpool canal, along the tow path, up to top lock, along Withington lane, cut through HIndley Hall Golf course, along Hall lane, left at Hemfield road (old dirt track), to Makerfield way, and back onto the old railway line, back to Wigan road.
+If you’re into walking and live in the Hindley area, check out this great walk along an old railway line off Wigan road, Hindley, up to the Leeds to Liverpool canal, along the tow path, up to top lock, along Withington lane, cut through HIndley Hall Golf course, along Hall lane, right at Hemfield road (old dirt track), to Makerfield way, and back onto the old railway line, back to Wigan road.

 The photos have been taken on a mobile phone and various times, you might notice the difference in colours and seasons.
 It clocks approx 5.7 miles.
 Check out the exact route by watching the video animation.
 Hope you enjoy..

 We had a walk around Jumbles Country park today, which is just a stones through from where I spent part of my childhood.
 Between the ages of 5 and 10 years old I lived in Bromley Cross and have fond memories of the area.
 It’s only the second time I’ve been to Jumbles, the first time being a couple of years ago.